 Dynaman is the default dynamic manager.
 Dynaman interprets the strategies defined in the composites and dependencies when a resolution fails, and when a component appears or disappears.

-With these two managers, all the information, properties and characteristics defined in the XML (component definition) are fully satisfied.
-Another implementation of these two managers can significantly change the core semantics and is therefore discouraged.
+With these two managers, all properties and characteristics defined in the XML (metadata file) are fully satisfied.
+Another implementation of these two managers can significantly change the core semantics and it is therefore discouraged.

 Apam Basic managers.